 Nakano Broadway is a paradise for lovers of anime and manga that is less visited than the busy streets of Akihabara, but no less rich in otaku culture.
 While being part of a shopping mall benefits the accessibility, the aging building and small stores certainly have accessibility challenges.

-Nakano Broadway can be found after a short walk north of Nakano Station through the Nakano Sunmall, a covered shopping street with a variety of stores.
+Nakano Broadway can be found after a short trek north of Nakano Station through the Nakano Sunmall, a covered shopping street with a variety of stores.
 At the end of Nakano Sunmall, entering Nakano Broadway takes you back in time to a shopping mall from the late 1960s.

 It has a more local vibe than Akihabara and is also more laid back.
 While it is full of manga and anime, Nakano Broadway does not have any electronics for sale like Akihabara does.